 There can be many reasons as to why you would want to start a blog, maybe you just want to express your thoughts or potentially want to build a business.
 Whatever the reason, knowing exactly how to get started will make the process considerably easier!

 And that is why I created this guide, now I’m not going to talk about things like how to choose a niche etc as that very much comes down to you.
 Instead, this is basically a technical guide on the steps you need to take so that you can start publishing your content.

-paulschannel.com is reader supported, meaning that we may earn a commission (at no additional cost to you) from products or services purchased through links on our site.
+My website (paulschannel.com) is reader supported, meaning that I may earn a commission from products or services purchased through links on my site (at no additional cost to you).
 Learn More.

 WordPress.com vs WordPress.org

 WordPress.com is a fully hosted version of WordPress, meaning that all of the hosting, security (server side) and SSL certificate are taken care of for you.
 What it provides is a quick, easy a free to use platform for building a website that is mainly geared towards blogging.

 WordPress.com does have paid plans that allows you to remove the WordPress branding and ads from your site and also to use your own domain names, rather than the .wordpress.com sub-domain that is included with all free WordPress.com websites.